POTLURI-SRIRAM-CHOWDARY/projectmanagement/README.md

 ##Project desciption based on requirements and assumption

-Every project has employees, team leaders and admin Team leaders can create tasks with employees employees attached to a task can assign multiple users to complete the task Each task can have a single dependency task
+Every project has employees, team leaders and admin <br />
+Team leaders can create tasks with employees <br />
+employees attached to a task can assign multiple users to complete the task <br />
+Each task can have a single dependency task <br />
-Admin can add and delete users
+Admin can add and delete users <br />
-Project is a set of multiple tasks
+Project is a set of multiple tasks <br />